 As an investment director for a EUR1 billion infrastructure fund, Isabel invested in highways and bus or metro interchanges.
 She previously ran John Laing’s Asia Pacific investment business and also invested a USD1 billion Asian infrastructure fund.
 Isabel is a member of the board of the Pensions Infrastructure Platform.
 She has a BA in Economics from the Ohio State University, a Masters in Public Policy from Harvard Kennedy School of Government, and an MBA from Chicago Booth School of Business.

-Isabel focuses on accessibility and diversity issues for Transport Focus and serves on its Audit & Risk Assurance and Remuneration committees.
+Isabel focuses on accessibility and diversity issues for Transport Focus and is chair of the Audit, Risk Assurance and Remuneration Committee.

 Theo de Pencier was appointed in 2015 with a specific focus on the interests of road users.
 He is well-placed for this role, having established strong and effective relationships across the sector during a long career in transportation and within the wider business community while on the Confederation of British Industry (CBI) President’s committee.